UstadMobile/UstadMobile/app-ktor-server/README.md

 ```
 ./gradlew app-ktor-server:shadowJar
 ```
-Ths builds the server jar which can be found in app-ktor-server/build/libs/ustad-server-all.jar .
+This builds the server jar which can be found in app-ktor-server/build/libs/ustad-server-all.jar .

 2. Copy the default configuration file and adjust it for your database and/or https certificate (optional)